 Hack the Hood in Oakland, CA uplifts early career youth and communities of color through tech skill-building programs grounded in justice.
 They also provide career navigation support that ensures economic mobility.
 Through this pilot, a one-year community college cohort of learners will work to obtain a Computer Information Systems Associate of Science degree and/or STEM certification and land a paid tech career opportunity.
-Fellows will receive a monthly stipend and career mobility training, and work with mentors throughout the program.
-Fellows will be connected to experiential learning opportunities with local small businesses and tech companies and will participate in regular peer and mentor resource sessions. hackthehood.org nXu - Career Exploration: Purpose & Identity Development (nationwide).
-Through nXu's curriculum, students engage in career exploration through the lens of purpose and identity while cultivating their social and emotional learning skills - and in doing so, the curriculum encourages greater academic engagement, fosters a sense of belonging among students and instills confidence in students to navigate their professional and academic journeys. xueduca-tion.org/pop
+Fellows will receive a monthly stipend, career mobility training, and work with mentors throughout the program.
+Fellows will be connected to experiential learning opportunities with local small businesses and tech companies and will participate in regular peer and mentor resource sessions. hackthehood.org nXu - Career Exploration: Purpose & Identity Development (Nationwide).
+Through nXu's curriculum, students engage in career exploration through the lens of purpose and identity while cultivating their social and emotional learning skills - and in doing so, the curriculum encourages greater academic engagement, fosters a sense of belonging among students and instills confidence in students to navigate their professional and academic journeys. xueducation.org/pop.

 Propel America - The Accelerate America (Louisiana) initiative allows high school graduates to access affordable and quick pathways to a living-wage job and college credits in collaboration with AccelerateU at National Louis University.
 Participants receive individual guidance and support from a career coach to help them build the skills and competencies necessary to succeed in both higher education and the workplace.
 The initiative supports a diverse cohort of young adults enrolled in medical assistant certification fellowships in New Jersey, Philadelphia, Chicago, Louisiana, and Rhode Island, with a coaching curriculum that is culturally relevant and invites young people to bring their lived experiences into their learning.
-Accelerate fellows who complete the program are guaranteed interviews with companies ready to hire. propelamerica.org
+Accelerate fellows who complete the program are guaranteed interviews with companies ready to hire, propelamerica.org

 Rural Community Alliance - The Just and Thriving Rural & Remote Futures (Arkansas) initiative aims to bring remote work opportunities to students in rural communities throughout Arkansas.
-This initiative elevates the voices of rural youth in the larger conversation of remote work and creates mechanisms, using both digital and pop-up gatherings, for youth to design the learning experiences, networks, and programs they need to succeed in remote careers. thenewrural.org

-Trio New College Network - 3-D Learning: A New High School to Career Pathway (New Jersey).
-Trio New College Network, Gateway U Hybrid College and K-12 education partners LEAD Charter School and Great Oaks Legacy Charter School have come together to create a model aiming to unify three currently disconnected "dimensions" of our current education system - K-12, higher education and workforce development - in order to eliminate barriers to student success.
+This initiative elevates the voices of rural youth in the larger conversation of remote work and creates mechanisms, using both digital and pop-up gatherings, for youth to design the learning experiences, networks, and programs they need to succeed in remote careers. thenewrural.org three currently disconnected "dimensions" of our current education system - K-12, higher education and workforce development in order to eliminate barriers to student success.
 High school students participating in the program via Gateway U, New Jersey's first hybrid college, will enroll in college-level courses mapped to state graduation requirements, allowing them to earn dual credit.
-Through a partnership with Southern New Hampshire University's competency-based education program, College for America, students will take projectbased courses designed in collaboration with major employers to prepare them for the workforce.
+Through a partnership with Southern New Hampshire University's competency-based education program, College for America, students will take project-based courses designed in collaboration with major employers to prepare them for the workforce.
 After graduating high school, students will be automatically accepted into the BA program at Southern New Hampshire University and placed into jobs with local employer partners.
 Due to the flexible, asynchronous structure of College for America, students will have the opportunity to both work and attend school simultaneously. trionetwork.org